buildbot/buildbot/master/docs/developer/database.rst

             DVCS's, where the timestamp of a change may be significantly earlier than the time at which it is merged into a repository monitored by Buildbot.

-        @param count: maximum number of instances to return

-        @returns: list of dictionaries via Deferred, ordered by changeid

     .. py:method:: getLatestChangeid()